-“Images Say A Thousand Words” I know is really important but might not be as clear-cut: Why Should Bloggers Implement only WebP Images for WordPress?
-Should you convert image to webp for your blog or website?
+“Images Say A Thousand Words.”
+I know it is really important, but it might not be as clear-cut: Why Should Bloggers Use Only WebP Images in WordPress?
+Should you convert an image to WebP for your blog or website?

 I’m 100% confident that you will not only love this post but also benefit from it.

-In this blog post, I’ll share how important it is to have WebP enabled on WordPress, how it can affect your google rankings, how to enable it on your WordPress site.
+In this blog post, I’ll explain why it’s important to enable WebP on WordPress, how it can affect your Google rankings, and how to do it on your WordPress site.
 So, let’s start.

 What’s The Image Format?

-The webp format is a web-based image format that provides lossy compression for images on the web.
+The WebP format is a web-based image format that provides lossy compression for web images.

-The webp format was developed by Google and it outperforms JPEG in terms of file size, while still providing quality comparable to PNG.
+The WebP format was developed by Google and outperforms JPEG in file size while still providing quality comparable to PNG.
 (Not to mention, the PNG image format has the highest grade image quality as of now).

 To be precise, WebP is way smaller than other image formats.
 It is 26% smaller than the other kind, PNG.
-WebP images are also 25-34% smaller at the same quality level as JPEG images.
+WebP images are also 25-34% smaller than JPEG images at the same quality level.
 That’s a lot.

-This means if you’ve 1GB of JPEG images on your WordPress site, you can store the same amount of images in just 650MB of space on your server.
-That is if you’re using WebP format instead of plain old JPEG.
+This means if you have 1GB of JPEG images on your WordPress site, you can store the same number of images in just 650MB of space on your server.
+That i,s if you’re using WebP format instead of plain old JPEG.

-7 Reasons Using The WebP Images In WordPress
+7 Reasons for Using WebP Images In WordPress

 1: Reduce the file size of your images by up to 50%

-By converting your images to WebP format, you’ll be able to reduce the size by up to 35% for JPEGs and 50% for PNG files.
+By converting your images to the WebP format, you can reduce their size by up to 35% for JPEGs and 50% for PNGs.

-Heavy files also take time to load completely & if the size exceeds 500KB, it slows down the website entirely.
+Large files also take time to load completely & if they exceed 500KB, they can slow the website entirely.
 Who wants heavy files that take too much space & consume your server bandwidth?

 2: Consume Less Storage Space